Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 See Hanoi, Vietnam’s vibrant capital with more than 1,000 years of history.

 On the banks of the Red River, Hanoi is the cradle of Vietnamese civilization – 2010 marked the 1,000th anniversary of the city.
 In Hanoi, you’ll attend classes at Vietnam National University and at the Faculty for International Studies.
 You will learn alongside Vietnamese students.

-Vietnamese students—often members of English-learning clubs—are invited to attend SIT lectures, allowing you to discuss issues with your Vietnamese peers and giving the Vietnamese students an opportunity to hear lectures and conduct discussions in English.
+At the beginning of the program, you will be paired with a local university student who will help you adjust to living in a new culture and show you interesting places in town.
+Vietnamese students—often members of English-learning clubs—are invited to attend SIT lectures and group discussions, allowing you to discuss issues with your Vietnamese peers and giving the Vietnamese students an opportunity to hear lectures and conduct discussions in English.
 Vietnamese students will tutor you in Vietnamese language and help you experience and understand Vietnamese culture and social life outside the classroom.
 You will participate in cultural exchange activities (for instance, teaching each other traditional games, songs, and dances).
 You will be paired up with a Vietnamese student to interview households in the Mekong Delta and NGOs in Ho Chi Minh City.
 During the ISP period, you may receive help with translation from your Vietnamese partner.